Royal Mail label printer setup: 6x4 Click & Drop guide [2026]

 Problem: the label is sideways

 Sideways printing usually comes from orientation mismatch.
-A 6x4 shipping label can be described upright or rotated depending on whether the app says width first or height first.
+A 6x4 label can be described upright or rotated depending on whether the app says width first or height first.

 Problem: every label drifts lower down the roll